abitdodgy/abitdodgy.github.io/_posts/2015-08-30-dynamic-maintenance-mode-for-rails.md

 end
 {% endhighlight %}

-When called, the `store_location` method will save the request URL in the session, but only if it's a GET request [^1].
+When called, `store_location` will save the request URL in the session, but only if it's a GET request [^1].
 The `redirect_back_or` method takes a default route to use if no forwarding URL is present in the session, and an options hash.
-This way we can forward a flash message or any option that [`redirect_to`][2] accepts.
+This way we can forward the same options that [`redirect_to`][2] accepts, including flash messages.

 ## Maintenance mode

-For the actual logic, we will also use a concern that we'll mix into `application_controller.rb`.
+To implement maintenance mode, we use a concern that we mix into `application_controller.rb`.

 {% highlight ruby %}
 module MaintenanceMode